Aniket7745/reviewanalyser/README.md

 ## Usage

-1. Open any Amazon or Flipkart product page with reviews.
+1. Open any Amazon  product page with reviews.
 2. Click the Review Analyzer icon in your toolbar.
 3. Click "Analyze Reviews".
 4. Get a clear recommendation: Buy | Mixed | Don't Buy.